 She closed by advising that the adoptive parents kick the can down the road 12+ years: If she would like to locate her birth family when she is an adult, tell her you will help her then.
 But prepare her in advance so she will know what she’s in for.

 What Dear Abby Needs to Know about Adoption

-I said in a recent interview that openness is when people deal with What Is.
+I said in a recent workshop that openness is when people deal with What Is.
 And closedness is when people DON’T deal with what is.
 Instead maybe they deal with what they wish were true, or perhaps they don’t deal at all.

 So first of all, kudos to Uncertain Down South for knowing that she has an issue she can’t ignore.
 The birth grandparents are there, knocking at the door.
 The daughter is there, asking questions about them.
 The issue does need a plan, something more immediate than “wait several years.”

 Secondly, Abby’s criticism of Uncertain for not respecting birth parent wishes is unfair.
 Two points here: Contact isn’t just for the birth parents.
 Forming a conduit between the child and her biological kin can also serve the child well as she does her life’s work of gathering her pieces and building her identity.
 Adoption creates a split in a child between her biology and her biography, and openness (not necessarily contact) can be an effective way to heal that split.

 In addition, birth parents aren’t the only ones in the biological family affected by adoption, nor are they the only ones that can provide a connection to the child’s puzzle pieces.
 Birth grandmother Mary Jo Bennett shared her heartfelt story of loss and acceptance when her daughter decided to place Mary Jo’s granddaughter in an open adoption.

 (Uncertain does not indicate that birth grandparents are unsafe).